filipesilva/super-productivity/update-steps.md

 ```

 - seems tslib is a new peerdep, we have a migration but the peerdep check happens before migrations, so users will always need to do `--force`
-- these warnings should not have stopped the update process, the missing ones shouldn't stop and the incompatible ones should match with `--next`
+- these warnings should not have stopped the update process, the missing ones shouldn't stop and the incompatible ones should match with `--next` (AI: Filipe)
 - migration fails on ngcc

 ```